-Under the relevant legislation, an employer who employs illegal workers, may be liable to a civil penalty or commit a criminal offence:
+Under the relevant legislation, an employer who employs illegal workers, may be liable to a civil penalty or commit a criminal offence.

 A civil penalty of up to £20,000 per illegal worker may be imposed if an employer negligently employs someone without the right to undertake the work for which they are employed.

 A criminal offence will be committed if an employer knowingly employs an individual who does not have the right to undertake the work for which they are employed.
-On summary conviction, an employer may receive an unlimited fine or imprisonment of up to 5 years (or both).
+On summary conviction, an employer may receive an unlimited fine or imprisonment of up to 5 years or both.

 Right to work checks can be achieved by undertaking a series of specified steps:

 If the individual is subject to restrictions and/or the document they present has an expiry date, you must make a note of this date and undertake a new document check on or before the relevant date in the future.
-You must retain documents during the course of each individuals’ employment and for 2 years after they have stopped working for you.
+You must retain documents during the course of each individuals’ employment and for two years after they have stopped working for you.

-UK Visas and Immigration (UKVIS) has published a checklist explaining the types of documents that are acceptable for checking an employee's right to work and how long the check is valid for (see HERE).
+UK Visas and Immigration (UKVI) has published a checklist explaining the types of documents that are acceptable for checking an employee’s right to work and how long the check is valid for (see HERE).

 There is also an online interactive tool which can be used to check which types of document give someone the right to work in the UK and what a right to work check involves for each of them (you can find this HERE).
 The employer must check the validity of the original documents and satisfy itself that the individual is the person named in them.